Lawrence Bragg: University of Cambridge

-Rutherford died and the search committee named Lawrence Bragg as next in the line of the Cavendish Professors who direct the Cavendish Laboratory.
-The Laboratory had an eminent history in atomic physics and some members were wary of a crystallographer, which Bragg surmounted by even-handed administration.
+Rutherford died and the search committee nominated Lawrence Bragg as next in the line of the Cavendish Professors who directed the Cavendish Laboratory.
+The Laboratory had an eminent history in atomic physics and certain members were wary of appointing a crystallographer, which Bragg surmounted by even-handed administration.
 He worked on improving the interpretation of diffraction patterns.
 In the small crystallography group was a refugee research student without a mentor: Max Perutz.
 He showed Bragg X-ray diffraction data from haemoglobin, which suggested that the structure of giant biological molecules might be deciphered.
 Bragg appointed Perutz as his research assistant and within a few months obtained additional support with a grant from the Rockefeller Foundation.
 The work was suspended during the Second World War when Perutz was interned as an enemy alien and then worked in military research.

 During the war the Cavendish offered a shortened graduate course which emphasised the electronics needed for radar.
 Bragg worked on the structure of metals and consulted on sonar and sound ranging, for which the Tucker microphone was still used.
 Bragg was knighted and became Sir Lawrence in 1941.
 After his father died in 1942, Bragg served for six months as Scientific Liaison Officer to Canada.
 He also organised periodic conferences on X-ray analysis, which was widely used in military research.